cypress-io/cypress/docs/source/faq/questions/general-questions.md

 **Mocha**

- Mocha is a testing framework for JavaScript. {%url "Mocha" http://mochajs.org/%} gives you the `it`, `describe`, `beforeEach` methods.
+ Mocha is a testing framework for JavaScript. { %url "Mocha" http://mochajs.org/ %} gives you the `it`, `describe`, `beforeEach` methods.
 Cypress isn't **different** from Mocha, it actually **uses** Mocha under the hood.
 All of your tests will be written on top of Mocha's `bdd` interface.

 **Karma**

-A unit testing runner for JavaScript,  {% url "Karma" http://karma-runner.github.io/ %}, works with either `Jasmine`, `Mocha`, or any other JavaScript testing framework.
+A unit testing runner for JavaScript, {% url "Karma" http://karma-runner.github.io/ %}, works with either {% url "Jasmine" https://jasmine.github.io/ %}, { %url "Mocha" http://mochajs.org/ %}, or any other JavaScript testing framework.

 Karma also watches your JavaScript files, live reloads when they change, and is also the `reporter` for your tests failing / passing.
 It runs from the command line.